 - The Zoom tool, located in the Tools panel, can be used to show you more detail of a document.
 To change from Zoom In to Zoom Out, press Alt (Windows) or Option (macOS).

-- The Hand tool, also located in the Tools panel, allows you to pan across a document.
+- The Hand tool, found by clicking and holding the Zoom tool in the Tools panel, allows you to pan across a document.

 What you learned: Create a document

 - The Start screen appears when there are no documents currently open in Illustrator.
-It lists your recent files, libraries, and presets.
+It lists your recent files, Learn content, and presets.
 You can also access various resources and search Adobe Stock from here.

 - Choose File > New.
 In the New Document dialog box, start by choosing a preset.
 For example, the Print preset shows various sizes and document options you can set for a new document.
 The New Document dialog box is where you can access free and paid Adobe Stock templates, which are a great starting point for your designs.